blucz/vectordisplay/README.md

 ```

 ### Asteroids Game

-A full implementation of the classic Asteroids arcade game.
+An implementation of the classic Asteroids arcade game built using Vector and Claude Code in about an hour.

+You can play this at [vectoroids.blucz.com](https://vectoroids.blucz.com).

 ```bash
 cd demos/asteroids